 I asked him how much money did he want to play for and he said twenty dollars...I said "ok."
 He lost the game and when he wanted to hand me the money he owed me, I told him "I don't want your money, I knew I could beat you before we even started playing."
 Just like the pool shark, at the Rio Nido Lodge who taught me, he knew he could beat me before we even played a game.
 I left that billiards joint and never returned to S.F. to play again.

 I entered only one 9-ball tournament in my life...and I won...but this tournament took place in a Sacramento billiards joint.
-And actually I was lucky to win this game.
+And actually I was lucky to win that game.

 3) Never, ever, break with the cue stick that you plan to use to play your game-which should be your favorite cue stick.
 The cue stick can crack during your break shot because of how hard you hit that cue ball at the break...so use a cue stick that you use only at the break and find one that is made for that purpose.